The Report of the Conference on the School of Foreign Service

 and the common understanding was that inasmuch as Fr.
 Guthrie wanted to centralize everything

-and he certainly did not want to encourage a great expansion on the SFS's then independent Library.
+and he certainly did not want to encourage a great expansion on the SFS's at the time independent Library.

-(Turned out that Carnegie's Washington Library was eventually bought
+(Turned out that Carnegie's Washington Library was then eventually bought

 SFS students might well pondor what might have been